eco-stake/restake/README.md

 docker-compose run --rm app npm run autostake osmosis akash regen
 ```

-A `Dry Run` script is also included, which runs the normal script but just skips sending the final TX, and skips any health check pings.
+A _Dry Run_ script is also included, which runs the normal autostake script but skips sending the final TXs, and skips any health check pings.

 ```bash
 docker-compose run --rm app npm run dryrun osmosis